Best Practices for Resource Capacity Planning

 Manage Resource Capacity with Acuity PPM Project Portfolio Management Software

 Most project portfolio management software will allow you to capture resource data and analyze resource capacity.
 Many dedicated project management tools will not allow you to do this across the portfolio, which is why portfolio management software is valuable.
-However, some resource capacity planning software is difficult to use and comes with a poor user experience.
-You do not need complex PPM software in order to get started with resource capacity planning.
+However, some portfolio resource management software is difficult to use and comes with a poor user experience.
+You do not need complex PPM software in order to get started with portfolio resource management.
 Most organizations will benefit from lightweight PPM software such as Acuity PPM.
 Acuity PPM is an excellent lightweight project portfolio management solution that replaces spreadsheets.
 Acuity PPM helps you track project performance, report project and portfolio status to senior leaders, manage and prioritize incoming project requests, visualize strategic roadmaps, allocate resources and manage resource capacity.
 All of this helps enable strategic agility in a changing environment.
 The Acuity PPM resource management module lets you set up a resource pool, create project level resource plans, assign team members, and aggregate resource data to the portfolio level.

 A resource capacity planning tool will help you better manage resources at the portfolio level.
 Keep in mind that some solutions will be more user friendly than others.
 Some PPM solutions required in-depth resource tracking and should only be used if you are an advanced and mature PMO.
 Otherwise, for organizations getting started, lightweight PPM software is not only adequate but it will quickly help you make progress.